ArturVincho/text-parser/README.md

 In order to run the application you need:
 1. open the application folder
 2. open the console
-3. write the command mvn spring-boot: start
+3. write the command mvn clean install and mvn spring-boot:run
 4. open the browser and go to localhost:8080

 ### To work with the application you need